 Our UK Lodging Recommendations

 It’s difficult for us to make detailed recommendations on hotels, everyone’s trip is different and they have different standards.
-But on our 10 trips to Britain, we’ve stayed in over a dozen places and we’re comfortable enough recommending a few of them based on the types of hotel you may be looking for.
+But on our 20 years of travel to Britain, we’ve stayed in dozens places and we’re comfortable enough recommending a few of them based on the types of hotel you may be looking for.
 These recommendations are just for places that we have visited.
 We’ve not had a chance to stay in many other major cities in the UK, so we can’t yet recommend any hotels there.
 We hope to change this soon enough!

 Bare Bones in London: EasyHotel